RealAlexOfori/HTMLandCSS/week_02/day_2/class_object_diagram.md

-# PDA Homework - Class & Object Diagram
+# PDA - Class & Object Diagram

 For the Personal Development Award (PDA) you are required to demonstrate your understanding of certain software design topics by collecting evidence (often diagram based) and writing about them.